Cleansing your skin will help wash off any allergens it might have picked up so they don’t become trapped under your make-up.

 Dry, sensitive skin is best suited to creamy, hydrating foundations.
 Apply a small amount bit by bit, blending into your skin until you achieve the coverage you’d like.
 Use a hypoallergenic concealer on red patches that may need more coverage.

 4. TRY TO AVOID POWDER

-Powders are best avoided because they absorb moisture and natural oils from the skin’s surface and can make dry, sensitive skin even dryer.
+Powders are best left because they absorb moisture and natural oils from the skin’s surface and can make dry, sensitive skin even dryer.
 To help keep your make-up in place and make it last longer, use a hydrating, fixing spray.
 If you feel your skin drying out during the day, another spritz of this skin refresher will help hydrate your skin and freshen your make-up.

 5. APPLY BLUSHER OR BRONZER

 Use a cream or lightweight mousse blusher on the apples of your cheeks.
 Cream blushers may help hydrate and soothe dry, sensitive skin far better than powder blushers.
 If your skin is particularly red, you may find that blusher tends to enhance red patches.
 Instead, apply bronzer to areas where the sun would usually catch the skin, such as the top of the cheekbones and bridge of the nose.

 There you have it.
 Our five tips to prepare you for your day, looking beautiful and feeling confident.